heiheihang/crossword/README.md

 # crossword
-crossword puzzle linked to a google sheet for a competition
+crossword puzzle linked to a google sheet for a competition in school